From Poisson Observations to Fitted Negative Binomial Distribution: Negative Binomial Estimates for Poisson Sample

 \begin{theorem} Suppose $Y_1, \ldots, Y_n$ are iid $\sim$ Poisson($\lambda$) with $\lambda >0$.
 Let $\nu_{\rm max}(n)$ be a sequence of positive real numbers such that $\nu_{\rm max}(n) \rightarrow \infty$ as $n$ goes to $\infty$.
 Denote $(\hat{\nu}_n, \hat{p}_n)$ as the MLE of $(\nu, p)$ for a negative binomial distribution under the constraint $0<\nu\leq \nu_{\rm max}(n)$.
 Then with probability $1$, $\hat\nu_n \rightarrow \infty$, as $n$ goes to $\infty$. \end{theorem}

-With the aid of Theorem~\ref{thm:nu_max_n}, we can derive the limiting behaviors of the KS test statistic $D_n$ for NB distributions as well (see Section~\ref{sec:supp_thms} in the Supplementary Material), which is out of the scope of this paper.
+With the aid of Theorem~\ref{thm:nu_max_n}, we can derive the limiting behaviors of the Kolmogorov-Smirnov test statistic \citep{massey1951kolmogorov} for NB distributions as well (see Section~\ref{sec:supp_thms} in the Supplementary Material), which is a classical goodness-of-fit procedure but out of the scope of this paper.